+Eligibility

-Eligibility.
-To be eligible for admission to Graduate Studies at West campus, applicants must hold a U.S. bachelor's degree from a regionally accredited institution.
-A bachelor's degree in the U.S. is considered to be a four-year degree that was preceded by 12 years of primary and secondary schoolwork.
+To be eligible for admission to graduate studies, applicants must hold a U.S. bachelor's degree from a regionally accredited institution.
+A bachelor's degree in the U.S. is considered to be a four year degree which was preceded by 12 years of primary and secondary schoolwork.
 Undergraduate deficiencies may be assigned if the undergraduate degree is based on credits not accepted by ASU, such as life experience or noncredit workshops and seminars.

+Graduate Studies requirements

-Graduate Studies Requirements.
-Generally, an applicant must have a GPA of 3.00 (4.00 = "A"), or the equivalent, in the last two years of work leading to the bachelor's degree.
+Generally, an applicant must have a GPA of 3.00 (4.00 = "A" scale), or the equivalent, in the last two years of work leading to the bachelor's degree.

 Recognition of a degree.
 Recognition of a degree is acknowledgment that the program leading to the degree is equivalent to a program offered by ASU or is an acceptable program for the proposed graduate major at ASU.
-A student who enters a graduate degree program at ASU is expected to have undergraduate educational experiences, including general education studies that are appropriate for the program.
+A student who enters a graduate degree program at ASU is expected to have undergraduate educational experiences, including general education studies, that are appropriate for the program.

-Requirements of the Academic Unit.
+Requirements of the academic unit

 Academic units or programs may have admission requirements in addition to those of Graduate Studies.
 Some graduate programs require scores from a national admissions test such as the Graduate Record Examination (GRE), Graduate Management Admission Test (GMAT), or the Miller Analogies Test (MAT).
 Some programs also require additional materials such as a portfolio, letters of recommendation, or a statement of goals.
 Applicants should contact the academic unit regarding specific requirements.

-Submission of an Application.
-U.S. citizens and permanent residents should submit the following items:
+Submission of an application

+U.S. citizens and permanent residents should submit the following in one envelope (clearly labeled "application") to:

+Graduate Studies Arizona State University at the West campus P.O.
+Box 37100 Phoenix, AZ 85069-7100

-- application (available on the Web at westcgi.west.asu.edu/acadaffairs/gradstudies); - 2. application fee; - 3. two transcripts from every college and university in which the applicant was previously enrolled; - 4. appropriate test score reports (e.g., GRE, GMAT); and - 5. a domicile affidavit if the applicant is a resident of
+- 1. application (www.west.asu.edu/graduate); - 2. application fee;

+3. two transcripts from every college and university in which the applicant was previously enrolled;
-The items should be sent in one envelope (clearly labeled "application") to

-GRADUATE STUDIES ARIZONA STATE UNIVERSITY PO BOX 37100 PHOENIX AZ 85069-7100
+4. appropriate test score reports (e.g., GRE, GMAT); and

+5. a domicile affidavit if the applicant is a resident of Arizona.

-If all materials are not available, what is completed can be submitted with the application and fee.
+If all materials are not available, what is available should be submitted with the application and fee.
 The rest of the materials should be submitted as soon as possible.

-Graduate Studies accepts as official all transcripts submitted in sealed envelopes, stamped, and verified by the issuing institution, or transcripts sent directly from another college or university.
+Graduate Studies accepts as official all transcripts submitted in sealed envelopes, stamped and verified by the issuing institution or transcripts sent directly from another college or university.
 The applicant must ask the appropriate testing service to send the test results directly to Graduate Studies.
 The process of providing all necessary records may take two months or longer.

 Portfolios, letters of recommendation, and statements of goals should be sent directly to the academic unit.